 Ketosis is essentially the way that you can naturally trigger stored fat reserves that you don’t need or want.

 4. Weight Loss

 As long as you calculate your calorie needs and stay below your daily threshold, you will trigger weight loss, whether you're on a keto or carnivore diet.

 By keeping the amount of dietary fat to below what you need, your body will go into a starvation protection mode and use up all those high-carb, fat storage areas.

 The results can be rather drastic, and as long as you stick to the guidelines of keto and carnivore, you will notice a very steady and sustainable loss of weight.

 5. Increased Physical And Mental Energy

-One of the significant benefits of ketosis (whether keto or carnivore induced), is that you will have a lot more readily available energy.
+One of the significant benefits of ketosis (whether keto diet or carnivore diet-induced) is that you will have a lot more readily available energy.
 And the nature of ketone-derived power is that it doesn’t regularly spike as glucose does.

 As a result, you will perform better at the gym and with any brain-related activities at work or while studying.
 For me, it’s this mental clarity that makes me come back for more.